LukasWillocx/basketball-court-annotation-tool/README.md

 # basketball-court-annotation-tool

-This repository concerns a full self contained Basketball Court Annotation Tool in the R shiny framework, using javascript and its object notation (json) to draw and make annotations in real time.These drafts/diagrams/plays/... can be exported as .png to print and serve as a reference.
+This repository concerns a full self contained Basketball Court Annotation Tool in the R shiny framework, leveraging javascript and its object notation (json) to draw and make annotations in real time.These drafts/diagrams/plays/... can be exported as .png.

+## Features

 ### Court design
 * Half court or full court designs